fusioncharts/dev_centre_docs/chart-guide/chart-configurations/canvas.md

 ```

-The chart without canvas border will look like as shown below:
+The chart with canvas border will look like as shown below:

-**INSERT CHART**
+{% embed_chart chart-configurations-canvas-example-6.js %}

+Click [here](http://jsfiddle.net/fusioncharts/wt2r9cox/ "@@open-newtab") to edit the above chart.

 ## Customize canvas border